 About the Author

-Lauren French has worked in the tech world as a marketing guru and content creator for the past two years.
+Lauren French has worked in the tech world as a marketing and content professional for the past two years.
 She earned a master’s degree in public relations from Michigan State University and holds an English degree from Indiana Wesleyan University.
 When she’s not thinking about marketing and content creation, Lauren enjoys binge-watching Netflix shows and drinking as much coffee as possible.
+She is also over-the-top obsessed with her two dogs, Hutch and Marty.